akhil4898/calculator/README.md

-# Basic rograms in C
+# Basic Programs in C

 1. This is a basic calculator to addition, subtraction, multiplication, and division in **`main.c`**.
 2. This is a program of sum of first (N) digit number, and (N) is entered by the user in **`finaltest.c`**.